 The Kentucky Conservation Committee is working this year with allies and partner groups on a fall conference focused on biodiversity and climate in the Upper Cumberland River watershed.
-In preparation, our Annual Meeting panel will detail other work already happening around climate and biodiversity around the state and options for policy solutions.
+In preparation, our Annual Meeting panel will detail other work already happening around climate and biodiversity, economic opportunities to support our wild habitats, and options for policy solutions.

 Presenters and Panelists: